RsgAI/Facial-Expression-Recognition/README.md

 Reorganized data was saved as pkl files with the name Sample1 for future use.
 See <ins>_/DataPreparation/Preparation2.ipynb_</ins> file for details.
 3. **Preparation3:** Third Data Preparation Process.
-In this notebook file a perfectly balanced sample was selected.
+In this notebook file a perfectly balanced sample in terms of quantity was selected.
 The images in the sample was read with the _**opencv**_ library and the related faces were resized as (224, 224).
 The reason why images were resized this way will be explained in the Training section.
 Sample was splitted into Training, Validation and Test data.